 SO31 At a minimum two documents are required for obtaining a quotation.
+All documentation must be provided to potential suppliers when requesting a quotation.
 These are:

-- A) Specification This is a written description of the exact works, goods or service required.
+A) Specification - This is a written description of the exact works, goods or service required.
 This can include any required designs, standards, materials and quality.
-See paragraph B3.2 for details. - B) The Conditions of Contract The conditions of a contract are the terms and conditions that set the rights and obligations of the contracting parties when a contract is awarded or entered into.
+See paragraph B3.2 for details.

+B) The Conditions of Contract - The conditions of a contract are the terms and conditions that set the rights and obligations of the contracting parties when a contract is awarded or entered into.
 These include 'general conditions' which are common to all types of contracts, as well as 'special conditions' which are peculiar to a specific contract.
+All contracts must provide for payment of undisputed invoices within 30 days by the Council, contractors and sub-contractors through the supply chain.